hukai916/sikiclass/README.md

 ## Introduction

-**sikiclass** is a bioinformatics pipeline that performs downstream classification analysis for UMI-collapsed reads from sikipipe.
+**sikiclass** is a bioinformatics pipeline designed for downstream classification analysis of UMI-collapsed reads produced by **sikipipe**.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the